mattermost/desktop/resources/mac/mdm/README.md

 - **DefaultServerList**: Array of dicts with `name` (string) and `url` (string).
 Add more `<dict>…</dict>` entries for extra servers.
 - **EnableServerManagement**: `true` or `false`.
 - **EnableAutoUpdater**: `true` or `false`.
+- **TrustedEmbeddedMediaOrigins**: Array of dicts with `serverOrigin` (string) and `embeddedOrigin` (string).
+Add one entry for each embedded media origin that should be allowed to reuse media permissions granted to the matching Mattermost server origin.

 The bundle ID (`com.Mattermost.Desktop`) must match the built app; it comes from `electron-builder.json` (mac `appId`).